sameer405/MKSMSankalp/API_TESTING_GUIDE.md

 - Is the token exported?
 Check with `echo $USER_TOKEN`

 **"Invalid token"**
-- Token might be expired (30 days)
+- Token might be malformed or corrupt
-- Register again to get a new token
+- Use the login endpoint to get a new token
 - Check for extra spaces or quotes

 **"Entry not found"**